-medicines to fight HIV Keep It Away
+Keep It Away

-Since there is no cure for HIV, the only way to avoid being infected with HIV is by prevention.
-So, remember:
+Since there is no cure for HIV, the only way to avoid being infected with HIV is by prevention-So, remember:

-- Abstinence, or not having sex, is the only sure way of avoiding HIV by sexual contact. - Injecting illegal drugs spreads HIV and other diseases.
+- The only perfect way to avoid getting HIV is not to have sex, or to have sex with only one uninfected partrier. - Injecting illegal drugs spreads HIV and other diseases.
 Never share needles or syringes.
 Never recap needles.
-Place them in a puncture-proof container before throwing away. - Avoid using drugs or alcohol.
-Using drugs or alcohol can affect your decisions and lead to bad, unhealthy choices. - Tattooing and body piercing needles must always be new and never re-used.
+Place them in a puncture-proof container before throwing away. - If you have vaginal, oral, or anal sex, always use a latex condom.
+Safer sex (with a condom) can save your life. - Tattooing and body piercing needles must always be new and never re-used.